aedoardo1990/EU-BikePlanner/README.md

 <summary>Footer</summary>

 It contains icons with links to Youtube, X-Twitter, Pinterest and the Github profile of the author of the site.
-When

 ![Footer](static/images/readme/footer.png)